 Bobbie Gentry’s archivist explores colossal ‘Girl from Chickasaw County’ box set

 A jack of all trades — producer, engineer, compiler, sleeve note writer, website designer — the Generation X Londoner counts Marianne Faithfull, Sandy Denny, Fairport Convention, and Nico among his previous freelance assignments for Universal.
-While Batt is delicate in revealing whether he reached out to the notoriously reclusive artist — she has not been seen in public since the 1982 Academy of Country Music Awards — he holds court freely on the most startling, ultimately gratifying discoveries he unearthed for what will go down as the most comprehensive Gentry box set ever assembled.
+While Batt is delicate in revealing whether he reached out to the notoriously reclusive artist — she has not been seen in public since the 1982 Academy of Country Music Awards — he holds court freely on the most startling, ultimately gratifying discoveries he unearthed for the most comprehensive Gentry box set ever assembled.

 Batt’s interview debuting exclusively below sheds light on how Gentry’s poverty-stricken childhood impacted her embrace of glamour as well as her little known post-Capitol recordings — an entire album was cut for Warner Bros. in the late ’70s with “Ode to Billie Joe” Grammy-winning string arranger Jimmie Haskell but shelved.
 Even the absolute nadir of Gentry’s discography is not spared— the Glen Campbell duets being prime offenders.
 And are further archival projects on the horizon for Gentry, one of the original owners of the Phoenix Suns basketball team?
 All is revealed starting now.

 How were you introduced to Bobbie’s spellbinding discography?

 The first time I heard her was “Ode to Billie Joe” of course.
 I was round at a friend’s house, and it came on the radio.
 We were riveted by the narrative and instantly resolved to find out more.